 Satran's Camels continue to make significant progress toward their goal of returning to the NCAA Tournament.
-His teams have qualified for four of the last nine NESCAC Tournaments and won 42 games from 2009-2011.
+His teams earned four NESCAC Tournaments in a six-year timeframe and won 42 games from 2009-2011.
 In 2008, Connecticut College posted a 17-8 record, qualified for the NESCAC Tournament and defeated three teams that qualified for the NCAAs.
 In so doing, the Camels earned a tie for the seventh highest win total in program history.

 In 2011, Satran was named as the New England representative to the nominating committee of the National Association of Basketball Coaches (NABC) for the NABC Division III All Star game, a post he continues to fill.